 Replace All Trees

-Trees removed due to construction will be replaced by the project, as outlined in the UIC Building Standards.
-Units must replace any tree lost on their grounds due to death, overmaturation, vandalism, and/or disease that was previously indicated by the TRAQ Certified Arborist as outlined in the Tree Care Plan and the UIC Exterior Grounds Design Standards.
+According to the UIC Tree Care Plan, all trees that are removed during the planning process must be replaced on a caliper-for-caliper basis.
+(Refer to sections 18.104.22.168 Trees Removed During the Planning Process and 22.214.171.124 Caliper-for-Caliper Replacement).
+Due to limited, open green space and to avoid infringing on future building sites per the UIC Master Plan, all replaced tress must be planted within the boundaries of the project.
+Similarly, units on campus must replace any tree lost on their grounds due to death, overmaturation, vandalism, and/or disease that was previously indicated by the TRAQ Certified Arborist as outlined in the Tree Care Plan and the UIC Exterior Grounds Design Standards to the greatest extent possible.

-For each tree removed the cumulative Diameter at Breast Height (DBH) (AKA caliper) shall be replaced with new trees totaling the DBH of removed trees within one fiscal year of removal with approval of the Superintendent of Grounds, Campus Architect, and the Office of Sustainability.
-All new trees must be at minimum 3.5” DBH.
+For each tree removed, the cumulative Diameter at Breast Height (DBH) (AKA caliper) shall be replaced with new trees on the project boundary totaling the DBH of removed trees within one fiscal year of removal with approval of the Superintendent of Grounds, Campus Architect, and the Director of Sustainability.
+All new trees must be at minimum 3” DBH.
 Therefore, units shall financially invest in the health care recommendations from professional arborists to avoid unnecessary tree replacement.

-All tree removals shall be reported to the Superintendent of Grounds and the Office of Sustainability.
+All tree removals shall be reported to the Superintendent of Grounds and the Office of Planning, Sustainability and Project Management.